openvinotoolkit/open_model_zoo/models/public/mixnet-l/mixnet-l.md

 MixNets are a family of mobile-sizes image classification models equipped with MixConv, a new type of mixed depthwise convolutions.
 There are three MixNet architectures - `MixNet-S` (Small), `MixNet-M` (Middle), `MixNet-L` (Large).
 The main differences are using MixConv with different kernel sizes and number of layers.
-Using `MixNet-L` allow to achieve greater accuracy.
+Using `MixNet-L` allows to achieve greater accuracy.
 Use this [link](https://arxiv.org/abs/1907.09595) to learn more about MixNet architectures.
 `MixNet-L` was pretrained in TensorFlow\*.
 All the MixNet models have been pretrained on the ImageNet\* image database.